 Below is a table showing the monthly totals for bullion coins sold (this table reflects only the total number of coins sold each month and may include strikes minted in other years):

-The US Mint sold the 2006 Proof Silver Eagles for $27.95 a coin – the same price it charged the previous year.
+The US Mint sold the 2007 Proof Silver Eagles for $29.95 a coin – an increase of $2 over what was charged the previous year.

 |Weight:||31.101 grams (1.000 ounces)|